-Check that the relevant output connection from your D400 Lite, or charge regulator is made to the non-battery side of the battery ammeter or monitor shunt.
-If both the connections are made direct to the battery terminals this will bypass the shunt and the ship's battery monitor will not read the D400 Lite's output.
+If you cannot read any output check that the relevant output connection from your D400 Lite or charge regulator, is made to the non-battery side of the ammeter or monitor shunt.
+If both the output connections are made direct to the battery terminals this will bypass the shunt and the ship's battery monitor will not read the D400 Lite's output.